Another bit of interesting history, today from The New York Times, arrived in my inbox this morning:

 • Documents from the Emigrant Savings Bank revealing what new arrivals in New York saved and spent their money on.

 Accessability matters when it comes to history.
 And this means not just whether it exists, and hypothetically can be accessed, but more concretely whether it is likely to be accessed.
-We created The Nittany Valley Society, for instance, because we believed that conserving cultural knowledge and conveying it to future generations has to be done in an intentional way.
+We launched Nittany Valley Press, for instance, because we believed that conserving cultural knowledge and conveying it to future generations has to be done in a more intentional way.
 Relying on library archives and historical societies alone wasn’t going to be enough.

 But it helps when the libraries meet you halfway, as the New York Public Library is doing here.